Daintree Rainforest, QLD

 DAY 1: EXPLORE THE DAINTREE RAINFOREST AND LOCAL BEACHES

-After breakfast at your hotel in Cairns, travel an hour inland by car to Mossman Gorge in the World Heritage–listed Daintree Rainforest.
+After breakfast at your hotel in Cairns, travel an hour north along the Great Barrier Reef Drive to Mossman Gorge in the Daintree Rainforest.
 Start your visit at the Mossman Gorge Centre, where the local Kuku Yalanji people will lead you on a Dreamtime Walk.
 After a traditional smoking ceremony, this 90-minute tour takes you to sacred Aboriginal sites, as guides explain local customs and culture.
 Enjoy a demonstration of how to make soap and ochre paint; learn how to identify native foods in the wild; and finish your tour with a morning tea of damper bread and bush tea.

 Return to the coast for a picnic lunch on a private beach at Thala Beach Nature Reserve, a resort located on a secluded headland near Port Douglas.
 Share your picnic hampers on a blanket on the sand, or book Herbie’s Beach Shack, a rustic cottage on the water’s edge with a bar and timber deck shaded by coconut palms.
 Next, travel 10 minutes by car to Hartley’s Crocodile Adventures to spot crocodiles and feed cassowaries.
 Afterwards, you can plant a tree as part of Hartley’s project to help restore the local Notophyll rainforest.